AlanCoding/django-ansible-base/docs/apps/rbac.md

 permission to all inventories inside of an organization.

 The difference in the above steps are that
-- when creating a custom role definition the `content_type` would be "local.organization"
+- when creating a custom role definition the `content_type` would be "shared.organization"
 - when creating the assignment, the `object_id` would be the id of an organization

 ### Displaying Access